maxtoroq/maxtoroq.github.io/_posts/2014-05-05-whats-so-great-about-xslt.md

 }
 ```

-`SalutationProgram` defines it's own implementation of `Salutator` called `InformalSalutator`.
+`SalutationProgram` defines its own implementation of `Salutator` called `InformalSalutator`.
 It also defines two constructors, one for the default behavior and another that can be used to provide a different `Salutator` implementation.

 Keep in mind this is the simplest example I could come up with, imagine larger more complex programs.
 In XSLT however: